igorwojda/android-showcase/README.md

 ## Dependency management

 This project utilizes multiple mechanics to eaisly share the same versions of dependencies.

-manage dependencies and use the same dependency version across all modules.
-Because each feature module depends on the `app` module we can easily share all core dependencies without redefining them in each feature module.

 ### App library dependencies

 External dependencies (libraries) are defined using [versions catalog](https://docs.gradle.org/7.0-milestone-1/userguide/platforms.html) feature in the [settings.gradle](./settings.gradle) file.
 These dynamic library versions are locked using Gradle [docking dependency](https://docs.gradle.org/current/userguide/dependency_locking.html) mechanism - concrete dependency versions are stored in `MODULE_NAME/gradle.lockfile` files.

 To update lock files run `gw :app:assembleDebug --write-locks` command and commit updated `gradle.lockfile` files to repository.

+Each feature module depends on the `app` module, so dependencies are shared without need to add them explicitly in each feature module.

 ### Gradle plugin dependencies